Co-Parenting During COVID-19REQUEST A CONSULTATION

 The best way for a parent to handle a conflict around COVID-19 and risky behaviors is to remember to put the child’s best interests ahead of their own desires and wants.
 It is also important to remember that a child’s best interests may be child- and family-specific, and there is not a one-size-fits-all solution to many disagreements.
 Another good reminder is that the COVID-19 pandemic and disagreements regarding risky COVID-related behaviors will not last forever (hopefully).

 If you are looking for advice on how to modify either your parental decision-making authority or parenting time agreement, or need a family law attorney to support you during the process, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago and Lake Forest, or at another location.
+We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.